RituPande/ritupande.github.io/index.md

 Technology principal, specializing in applied cryptography, public key infrastructure and security architecture for connected embedded devices.
 Experience in technically building and grooming large teams to take a product/service from conceptualization/pre-sales to deployment.

-I am an independent researcher, collaborating with experts in academia, to publish research in area of machine learning applied to biology/medicine.
+I am also an independent researcher, collaborating with experts in academia, to publish research in area of machine learning applied to biology/medicine.

 ### News